skismailkhan256-source/vrinda-store-sales-dashboard-excel/README.md

 ---

-## ⭐ Project Status
+## 📌 Project Status

 **Completed**

-This project is part of my ongoing Data Analytics portfolio and practice work.
+This project is part of my Data Analytics portfolio and focuses on practical Excel-based business analysis and dashboard development.